Playing by the same old job search playbook may not gain you the win you are hoping for.

 By asking a manager (not Human Resources, unless you are interviewing for a HR position) these questions, you should begin to understand the motivation, needs, and wants of the person doing the hiring.
 You also demonstrate your commitment to problem-solving and teaming up with the company, not someone just looking for a paycheck.

 A LinkedIn profile is a must, but don’t just build it and abandon it.
 Take advantage of the new LinkedIn profile options to stand out.
 Share a link to a Slideshare presentation (either about you or showcasing your subject matter expertise) or link to a video you’ve created.

 Join LinkedIn groups and become active.
 Lurking, or just being in a group and looking for posted jobs isn’t the point.
 You want to build relationships and demonstrate your expertise.
 Add comments to discussions or create your own discussion.

-You can learn more about how to use these social networks for your job search by reading posts here by Susan P. Joyce, Laura Smith-Proulx, and Joshua Waldman in Social Media & Job Search.
+You can learn more about how to use these social networks for your job search by reading posts here: Social Media & Job Search.